-Vision - To prevent the occurrence, better diagnose and resolve or minimize the impact of Lyme disease and other tick-borne illnesses
+Vision - To prevent the occurrence, better diagnose and resolve or minimize the impact of Lyme disease and other tick-borne illnesses, with emphasis on burden of disease

 There are currently at least 16 known tick-borne illnesses, with emerging diseases being discovered all the time.
 In the United States, the yearly cases of Lyme disease and other tick-borne diseases, including spotted fever rickettsiosis, anaplasmosis, and ehrlichiosis, have been increasing steadily for years, currently totaling tens of thousands of people diagnosed annually, with more likely undiagnosed.
 Globally, the US Military prioritizes tick-borne Crimean-Congo hemorrhagic fever as an operational threat abroad.